utlib/collections-uoft/docs/documentation/ingest-instructions.md

 4. Related catalog record catkey, permalink, or any “Part of” links - i.e. corresponding Discover Archives finding aid or link to external collection website
 5. Call number, if any
 6. Path to the completed and validated [metadata spreadsheet](https://utlib.github.io/collections-uoft/documentation/metadata) for the collection's metadata and any child items (if you are including child items, indicate whether the viewing direction of the images should be right to left)
-7. Path to the directory where the images are stored (you must ensure image filenames match metadata spreadsheet filenames)
+7. Path to the directory where the images are stored if accessible to ITS.
+You must ensure image filenames match metadata spreadsheet filenames.
+If the directory where images are stored is not accessible to ITS, consult with ITS staff to try using [UTSend](https://send.utoronto.ca/) - note that max size of file transfer is 29GB.
 8. Deadline for ingest to help ITS prioritize and schedule the work

 ##  Using ITS facilitated ingest to add new items to an _existing_ collection in your repository: